EVERETT WAKOLI, PRESIDENT

 Everett Wakoli is serving his third term as the President of Abeingo Association Canada.
 He holds a B. Sc.
 (Mech.
-Eng.), MBA and Post-graduate Cert. in Cane Sugar Manufacture.
-He is an engineer by profession and worked in both public and private sector in Kenya for over 20 years.
-He has worked in process industry in various management capacities in Operations & Maintenance both in Kenya and Canada.
-He is currently working with the American Sugar Refiners – Redpath Sugars in Toronto.
+Eng.), MBA and Post-graduate Certificate in Cane Sugar Manufacturing.
+He is an engineer by profession and worked in both the public and private sector in Kenya for over 20 years.
+He has worked in the processing industry in various management capacities for Operations & Maintenance both in Kenya and Canada.
+He is currently working with the American Sugar Refiners , Redpath Sugars, in Toronto.
 Everett has a passion for mobilizing people in ways that empower and enable them to be self-reliant.
-While still living in Eldoret-Kenya he spearheaded the formation of Oasis Residents Association in the newly created estate of Oasis, and served as its founding Vice Chairman.
+While still living in Eldoret city, Kenya he spearheaded the formation of Oasis Residents Association in the newly created estate of Oasis, and served as its founding Vice Chairman.

-When he migrated to Canada, he settled in Mississauga with his family and joined the Malton Baptist Church.
-He volunteered in various capacities in the congregation working with the youth group as the Director of youth programs and also served as a member of the church board between 2004/06.
+When he migrated to Canada, he first settled in Mississauga with his family and joined the Malton Baptist Church.
+He volunteered in various capacities in the congregation working with the youth group as the Director of youth programs and also served as a member of the church board between 2004-2006.

-He was among the founders of Abeingo Association Canada and previously served as its Vice President between 2004/06 and President from 2006-2010.
-He was the founding President of Inua Community Assistance & Development Services Inc. the charitable arm of Abeingo Association Canada.
-He has volunteered in a number of different capacities in the Kenyan-Canadian community in the Greater Toronto Area, participating in the community as a resource in focus groups and during elections.
+He was among the founders of Abeingo Association Canada and previously served as its Vice President between 2004-2006 and President from 2006-2010.
+He was the founding President of Inua Community Assistance & Development Services Inc., the charitable arm of Abeingo Association Canada.
+He has volunteered in a number of different capacities in the Kenyan-Canadian community in the Greater Toronto Area, acting as a resource in focus groups and during elections.
 One of the direct results of his community involvement is the Kiswahili teaching program which was first initiated at the Jane/Finch area run by a group of volunteers from the Abeingo Association of Canada but was later taken over by the Toronto District Schools Board.

 Loise Njuguna is the Vice-President of Abeingo Association of Canada.
-Loise has been a resident in Canada since 2000 and currently lives in Brampton Ontario.
+Loise has been a resident in Canada since 2000 and currently lives in Brampton, Ontario.
 Loise is a registered nurse and has worked in various hospitals in Canada.
-Over the years, Loise has used her expertise to educate the community on various aspects of health, including healthy living, and nutrition and has been a facilitator in Abeingo seniors program leading initiatives designed to provide information and support for seniors within the community.
+Over the years, Loise has used her expertise to educate the community on various aspects of health including healthy living and nutrition, and has been a facilitator in Abeingo seniors program leading initiatives designed to provide information and support for seniors within the community.
 She has also participated in community mental health programs.
 Her passion includes ensuring that youth are provided with opportunities that can improve their future.
-She has served as a mentor for many youths of African origin providing counselling on life issues as well as career opportunities.
+She has served as a mentor for many youth of African origin providing counselling on life issues as well as career opportunities.

 Joseph is the founding President of Abeingo Association Canada through which he has contributed his vision and leadership (2004-2006).
-He is also a founding member of the Kenyan Community in Ontario (KCO).
+He is also a founding member of the Kenyan Candian Association (KCA).

-Joseph is a recipient of the Gordon Cressy Student Leadership Award 2004 and Arbor Award 2007 of the University of Toronto.
+Joseph is a recipient of the Gordon Cressy Student Leadership Award 2004 and Arbor Award 2007 from the University of Toronto.

 Leonard Wandili is the current Assistant treasurer of Abeingo Association of Canada.
 Leonard is an educator who was born in Western Kenya and currently lives in Clarington, Ontario.
 He holds a Bachelor’s degree (Political science and History major) from the University of Toronto, and a Master’s degree in Education (M.ed) from York University, Canada and Diploma from George Brown College (Information Systems).
 He is an experienced Education program Administrator having worked at the Toronto District School Board (TDSB) for over 20 years in Program Administration.
 Leonard has demonstrated his innovative potential by launching several international language courses at TDSB targeting specific community-specific needs in the children of immigrants, including Kiswahili language classes delivered mainly to children of the East African diaspora.